-In connection with the Quarterly Report on Form 10-Q of Ares Capital Corporation (the "Company") for the quarterly period ended March 31, 2005 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Michael J. Arougheti, as President of the Company, and Daniel F. Nguyen, as Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Ares Capital Corporation (the "Company") for the quarterly period ended June 30, 2005 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Michael J. Arougheti, as President of the Company, and Daniel F. Nguyen, as Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:

-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Act of 1934; and

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of

-Date: May 4, 2005
+Date: August 8, 2005

-/s/ Michael J. Arougheti

-Michael J. Arougheti President (Principal Executive Officer)
+/s/ MICHAEL J. AROUGHETI Michael J. Arougheti President (Principal Executive Officer)

-/s/ Daniel F. Nguyen

-Daniel F. Nguyen Chief Financial Officer (Principal Financial Officer)
+/s/ DANIEL F. NGUYEN Daniel F. Nguyen Chief Financial Officer (Principal Financial Officer)